Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

     }
     ```

-    Now that all the loading has been moved to a separate thread, the main thread is free and can be occupied with different
+    Now that all the loading has been moved to a separate thread, the main thread is free and can be occupied with other
     tasks:

     ![The freed main thread](background.png){width=700}